EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 --------------------

 This is the default cache if another is not specified in your settings file.
-If you want the speed advantages of in-memory caching but don't have the capability of running Memcached, consider the local-memory cache backend.
+If you want the speed advantages of in-memory caching but don\'t have the capability of running Memcached, consider the local-memory cache backend.
 This cache is per-process (see below) and thread-safe.
 To use it, set ``BACKEND`` to ``"django.core.cache.backends.locmem.LocMemCache"``.
 For